Dewas: Etymology

 The district takes its name from its headquarters town, Dewas, which is said to be derived from the legend that Dewas rests at the foot of a 300 ft conical hill known as Chamunda hill, on whose summit is the shrine of Goddess Chamunda.
 The image of the goddess is cut into the wall of a cave, known as Devi Vashini or the goddess's residence.
 From this, the name Dewas (dev-vas) seems to have been derived.

 History

-Dewas was formerly the capital of two princely states of British India.
-The original state was founded in the first half of the 18th century by the brothers Tukaji Rao (senior) and Jivaji Rao (junior), from the Pawar clan of the Marathas.
-They had advanced into Malwa with the Maratha Peshwa, Baji Rao, in 1728.
-The brothers divided the territory among themselves; their descendants ruled as the senior and junior branches of the family.
-After 1841, each branch ruled its own portion as a separate state, though the lands belonging to each were intimately entangled; in Dewas, the capital town, the two sides of the main street were under different administrations and had different arrangements water supply and lighting.